MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

 The type describes an object that can serve as a forward iterator for the controlled sequence.
-It is described here as a synonym for the implementation-defined type `T0`.
+It's described here as a synonym for the implementation-defined type `T0`.

 ### Example